julianhoratschek/dotter/README.md

 * If a file is already registered, no action is taken.
 * If a file is registered but its state has drifted (e.g., it is no longer a symlink, or it points elsewhere), the existing file in the database is safely moved to `~/.cache/dotter/dots/remove/`, and the new file takes its place.

+> [!NOTE]
-> ⚠️ **Note:** Dotter does not support adding raw directories.
+>  Dotter does not support adding raw directories.
 You must select and add individual files.

 #### Traversing Directories